2025 Spring

 Counting Every Vote: Understanding the Recount Process in City Elections

-Rebecca Huerta, City Secretary, Stephanie Box, Assistant City Secretary, and Reba George, Assistant Director of Support Services, City of Corpus Christi
+Rebecca Huerta, City Secretary, Stephanie Box, Assistant City Secretary, and Reba George, Assistant Director of Support Services, City of Corpus Christi, and Natalia Contreras, Reporter, VoteBeat/ Texas Tribune

 10:00 – 11:00 a.m.